 Moving to a “How can I?” question re-empowers you and produces positive energy.
 Don’t move to this step without first identifying what you’re feeling or you may ask the wrong “How can I?” question.

 When you’re feeling more frustrated than focused, remember that your feelings have a job to do.
 At the same time, if you don’t develop the skills for managing emotions, they can also cripple your leadership.
 Effective leaders lead themselves first.
 They acknowledge their own humanity and lead their team through theirs.

 Leave us a comment and share: What is your best strategy for managing emotions at work?

-PS: If you’re unable to cope with your emotions over time – whether it’s depression, rage, or anxiety, please seek the help of your doctor or a mental health professional.
+PS: If you’re unable to cope with your emotions over time – whether it’s depression, rage, or anxiety, please seek the help of your doctor or mental health professional.
 Your mental health is every bit as real a need as your physical health – take care of yourself.